-Radiation protection according to the Act No. 355/2007 Coll. is definied as protection of people and the environment from exposure and from the effects of radiation, including the means for achieving it.
+Radiation protection according to the Act No. 355/2007 Coll. is defined as protection of people and the environment from exposure and from the effects of radiation, including the means for achieving it.

 The issues of health protection against ionizing radiation are regulated by the Act No. 355/2007 Coll. on Protection, Support and Development of Public Health.
-The latest knowledge from the field of protection and public health care is for the first time reflected in the Act.

 The aim of the legal regulation is to protect the health and the environment against harmful effects not only of ionizing radiation, but also against other factors that could endanger health, in the most effective way.
 Along with the cited Act, the European Commission Directives were transposed in the form of governmental ordinances.
 These are binding for all the ministries (Annex VI.).

-- Government Regulation No. 345/2006 Coll. on the basic safety requirements for the protection of health of the staff and of the population from ionizing radiation, which transposes the Council Directive 96/29/Euratom of 13 May 1996; - Government Regulation No. 340/2006 Coll. on the protection of health of people from adverse effects of ionizing radiation during medical irradiation, transposing the Council Directive 97/43/Euratom of 30 June 1997;

-- Government Regulation No. 346/2006 Coll. on the requirements for securing radiation protection of external staff exposed to the risk of ionizing radiation during their activities in the controlled zone, transposing Council Directive 90/641/Euratom of 4 December 1990; - Government Regulation No. 348/2006 Coll. on the requirements for securing the control of high activity sources and orphan sources, transposing Council Directive 2003/122/Euratom of 22 December 2003.
+- Government Regulation No. 345/2006 Coll. on the basic safety requirements for the protection of health of the staff and of the population from ionizing radiation, which transposes the Council Directive 96/29/Euratom of 13 May 1996; - Government Regulation No. 340/2006 Coll. on the protection of health of people from adverse effects of ionizing radiation during medical irradiation, transposing the Council Directive 97/43/Euratom of 30 June 1997; - Government Regulation No. 346/2006 Coll. on the requirements for securing radiation protection of external staff exposed to the risk of ionizing radiation during their activities in the controlled zone, transposing Council Directive 90/641/Euratom of 4 December 1990; - Government Regulation No. 348/2006 Coll. on the requirements for securing the control of high activity sources and orphan sources, transposing Council Directive 2003/122/Euratom of 22 December 2003.